wagner89/CSSTalk/talkAtCraftingMarch23.md

 div span { color: blue; }
 div#test span { color: green; }
 ```
 For equal specificity the order of declaration is what matters -> the latter wins out over the former.

+Avoid `!important` if possible, as it blocks others as a side effect helping you (never use it in libraries).

 A nice tool for this is [this calculator](https://specificity.keegan.st/)